stevebargelt/stevebargelt.com/content/post/2017-11-16-rpi-docker-build-status-radiator.md

 ## Hardware setup V1

-Eventually we want a setup just like Bram Driesen shows in his excellent article but for starters I'm going to use a simple setup to ensure that the code and logic is working.
+Eventually we want a setup just like Bram Driesen shows in the excellent ReadMe / article accompanying the code, but for starters I'm going to use a simple setup to ensure that the code, config, and logic are all working.
 This is my minimum viable product or MVP.
 In a future post I'll walk through upgrading to the [Tower Light](https://www.adafruit.com/product/2993).
 Beyond that I'm thinking that I eventually want to use a Neopixels LED Strip, but I have not decided on the final product yet.

 Here is a basic diagram of the V1 (MVP) setup:
 {{< blog-img src="/assets/rpi-build-radiator-001-fritzing" alt="Fritzing Diagram of the V1 hardware" >}}